babiabeo/complex/README.md

 [![JSR](https://jsr.io/badges/@babia/complex)](https://jsr.io/@babia/complex)
 [![CI](https://github.com/babiabeo/complex/actions/workflows/ci.yml/badge.svg)](https://github.com/babiabeo/complex/actions/workflows/ci.yml)

-A package provides implementation of complex numbers and mathematical functions for complex numbers.
+A package provides the implementation of complex numbers and mathematical functions for complex numbers.

 ## What is a complex number?

-A complex number is an extension of the real numbers.
+A complex number is an extension of the real number.
 It combines both real and imaginary components.
 It can be expressed in form `a + bi`, where:

 - `a`: the real part